barumau/pandunia/english/abc.md

 Pandunia has five vowels.

-    i   u
-    e   o
-      a
+    I   U
+    E   O
+      A

-They are pronounced as follows: **a** like in _palm_, **e** like in _hey_, **i** like in _machine_, **o** like in _boy_ and **u** like in _rude_.
+They are pronounced as follows: A like in _palm_, E like in _hey_, I like in _machine_, O like in _boy_ and U like in _rude_.
 They are pure vowels, so their quality doesn't change over the duration of the vowel.

-Semivowels **y** and **w** are pronounced like in English.
+Semivowels Y and W are pronounced like in English.

 Consonant Sounds
 ----------------

-    p  b  f     m  w
-    t  d  s  z  n  l  r
-    c  j  x        y
-    k  g  h
+    P  B  F     M  W
+    T  D  S  Z  N  L  R
+    C  J  X        Y
+    K  G  H

 Most consonants are pronounced same as in English.
-So the pronunciation of **b, d, f, h, j, k, l, m, n, p, t, w, z** is familiar and easy.
+So the pronunciation of B, D, F, H, J, K, L, M, N, P, T, W and Z is familiar and easy.

 The following consonants are pronounced differently in Pandunia than in English.

-- **g** is always hard like in _girl, get_.
+- G is always hard like in _girl, get_.
-- **r** is preferably trilled like in Scottish English or Spanish _carro_.
+- R is preferably trilled like in Scottish English or Spanish _carro_.
 Also other pronunciations are acceptable.
-Note that **r** is never silent!
+Note that R is never silent!
-- **s** is always voiceless like in _sissy_. **z** is voiced like in _zoo_.
+- S is always voiceless like in _sissy_.
+Z is voiced like in _zoo_.
-- **x** is always pronounced like SH in _ship_.
+- X is always pronounced like SH in _ship_.
-- **c** is pronounced like CH in _chip_.
+- C is pronounced like CH in _chip_.
-- **j** is pronounced like the English J.
+- J is pronounced like the English J.
-- **n** is pronounced with the tip of the tongue except in combinations **nk** and **ng**, where it is velar /ŋ/ like in _banker_ and _finger_.
-In the end of a word, the **g** in **ng** can be silent.
-So the word **pang** can be pronounced /paŋ/ as well as /paŋg/.
+- N is pronounced with the tip of the tongue except in combinations NK and NG, where it is velar /ŋ/ like in _banker_ and _finger_.
+In the end of a word, the G in NG can be silent.
+So the word PANG can be pronounced /paŋ/ as well as /paŋg/.

-### Stress Accent
+## Stress Accent

 The stress is on the syllable, which is before the last consonant.

 1. Words with only one syllable carry the stress.
-Ex. máu, cíng.
+Ex.
+MÁU, CÍNG.
 2. The stress is on the last syllable in words that end with a consonant.
-Ex. komún, bazár, kamís.
+Ex.
+KOMÚN, BAZÁR, KAMÍS.
 3. The stress is on the second last syllable in words that end with a vowel.
-Ex. dúnia, melódi
+Ex.
+DÚNIA, MELÓDI

-> **dúnia sí mimén da sundár planét.**
-> **mí wól lóga komún báx yáni pandúnia.**

-### Schwa

-Schwa is a short, unstressed and neutral vowel, which can be added after a consonant to make pronunciation easier in spoken language.
-It is never written in Pandunia.
-However, the symbol /ə/ is used for the schwa in the International Phonetic Alphabet.

-For example, some people can ease the pronunciation of words like **sam** and **kop**, which end in consonants, by adding a schwa sound in the end like this /samə/, /kopə/.
-If words like that are difficult to you, it's better to add a schwa than to "swallow" the last consonant.

-The schwa is always unstressed and it doesn't ever change the place of the stress.

-## Letter Case
+DÚNIA SÍ MIMEN DI SUNDÁR PLANÉT.
+MÍ WÓL LÓGA KOMÚN BÁXA YÁNI PANDÚNIA.

+## Only Large Letters

-Pandunia is normally written only in small letters (i.e. lower case letters).
-Capital letters can be in the beginning of sentences and proper nouns, such as personal names and place names, but it is not required.
+Pandunia is normally written only in large letters (i.e. capital letters).
+Small letters are not used at all.

-There are three reasons why capital letters are not necessary.
+There are many reasons why only capital letters should be used.

-1. Writing represents speech and there are no "capital sounds" in speech in beginning of proper names etc.
-2. Most of the scripts and alphabets of the world have only one letter case.
+1. Writing represents speech.
+Speech doesn't have large and small sounds.
+2. No extra symbols.
+    - Exactly 24 symbols are needed to write the 24 speech sounds of Pandunia.
+    - Using small letters would add 14 extra symbols that would look different compared to the corresponding large letters: A-a, B-b, D-d, E-e, F-f, G-g, H-h, I-i, J-j, L-l, M-m, N-n, R-r, T-t.
+3. Capitalization rules are confusing for many people.
+Most writing systems in the world have only one set of symbols and they are free from capitalization rules.
-3. It is simpler to use only small letters.
+4. It is simpler to use only large letters.
+Complex capitalization rules are avoided.
+(Besides, capitalization rules vary by language.)
+5. Text in large letters is easier to read for people who have bad eyesight.
+[Source](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2016788/)
+6. Research has shown that text in large letters is as easy to read as mixed letters.
+    - "We do actually read uppercase letters more slowly, but only because we don't see them as often. [...]
+If you practice reading text in all capital letters you’ll eventually read that text as fast as you read mixed case."
+[Source](http://www.graphics.com/article-old/how-people-read)

 Note!
-It's not a mistake to use the capital letters.
+It's not a big mistake to use small letters.
 Sometimes people do it habitually because they are used to them in other languages.
-But still capital letters are unnecessary and not recommended.
+But the rule is that Pandunia should be written in large letters.

-Capital letters are used in standard international acronyms.
+Small letters are used in standard international acronyms.
 For example: 10 Mb (des mega bit), 100 Gb (hon giga bit), 2 mm (du mili metre), 1 kJ (un kilo jul).

 ## Syllabification

 [-] Words may be divided into syllables with a hyphen.
 The hyphen is placed between spoken syllables.
-For example: bin, ka-fe, yu-mor, pos-ta.
+For example: BIN, KA-FE, YU-MOR, POS-TA.

 ## Punctuation